thepiloter/rendergit/README.md

 > Just show me the code.

 Tired of clicking around complex file hierarchies of GitHub repos?
 Do you just want to see all of the code on a single page?
 Enter `rendergit`.
-Flatten any GitHub repository into a single, searchable HTML page with syntax highlighting, markdown rendering, and a clean sidebar navigation.
+Flatten any GitHub repository into a single, static HTML page with syntax highlighting, markdown rendering, and a clean sidebar navigation.
 Perfect for code review, exploration, and an instant Ctrl+F experience.

 ## Basic usage